-- 1. In general, fully vaccinated HCP should continue to wear source control while at work. - 2.
-Wearing facemask is a REQUIREMENT while on the MLH campus.
+- 1. Wearing facemask is a REQUIREMENT while on the MLH campus.
 This includes: - a.
-Inside the MLH facility and offices - b.
-Clinical and non-clinical areas - c.
+Outdoors such as walking from car to building - b.
+Inside the MLH facility and offices - c.
+Clinical and non-clinical areas - d.
 Shared spaces such as nursing station or monitor technician rooms, even if you are the only person in the office.
-If it is a shared space, each HCW on each shift should wear a facemask to decrease potential contamination of the space for the next shift. - 3.
+If it is a shared space, each HCW on each shift should wear a facemask to decrease potential contamination of the space for the next shift. - 2.
 Face mask may be removed when: - a.
 Eating and/or drinking in a designated area such as a break room.

 - b.
-Facemask is not required when outside as long as you are not near others (six feet or more away from others). - 4.
 Inside a private office that is not shared with anyone.
-Masks may be removed only if no one else is in the office and it is not a shared space.
-If anyone enters the office, all in the office are required to don the facemask.
+Mask may be removed only if no one else is in the office and it is not a shared space.
+If anyone enters the office, all in the office are required to don the facemask. - 3.
 Do not use facemask with valve.
-Because the valve mask releases unfiltered air when the wearer breathes out, this type of mask does not prevent the wearer from spreading the virus. - 5.
-Maintain social distancing, regardless of the wearing of facemask. - 6.
-Consider avoiding makeup to reduce soiling and maintain integrity of mask. - 7.
-Clean hands with alcohol-based hand rub or soap and water prior to donning PPE. - 8.
-Put mask on prior to entering building. - 9.
+Because the valve mask releases unfiltered air when the wearer breathes out, this type of mask does not prevent the wearer from spreading the virus. - 4.
+Maintain social distancing, regardless of the wearing of facemask. - 5.
+Consider avoiding makeup to reduce soiling and maintain integrity of mask. - 6.
+Clean hands with alcohol-based hand rub or soap and water prior to donning PPE. - 7.
+Put mask on prior to entering building. - 8.
 For mask safety and efficacy reasons, do not write on mask or deface the mask in anyway.
-Avoid writing on mask to protect mask integrity. - 10.
+Avoid writing on mask to protect mask integrity. - 9.
 Donning and doffing of facemask - a.
 Cover mouth and nose with mask and make sure there are no gaps between your face and the mask. - b.
 Secure ties or elastic bands at middle of head and neck.
 If mask has ear loops, secure ear loops. - c.
 Fit flexible band to nose bridge - d.
 Fit snug to face and below chin. - e.
 Take care not to touch front of facemask. - f.
 If facemask is touched or adjusted, immediately perform hand hygiene. - g.
-Remove mask from behind (do not touch the front of mask). - 11.
-Storage: Store masks and/or face shield in paper bag labeled with name. - 12.Exclusions: Facemasks and cloth face coverings should not be placed on: - a.
+Remove mask from behind (do not touch the front of mask). - 10.
+Storage: Store masks and/or face shield in paper bag labeled with name. - 11.Exclusions: Facemasks and cloth face coverings should not be placed on: - a.
 Young children under age 2 - b.
 Anyone who has trouble breathing - c.
-Anyone who is unconscious, incapacitated or otherwise unable to remove the mask without assistance. - d.
-Outdoor workers (such as lawn care workers) who can easily distance themselves from others six feet or more.
+Anyone who is unconscious, incapacitated or otherwise unable to remove the mask without assistance.